poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

 Take note of the generated bear token, which could be different than that of this example.
-Use this token to authorize from now on.
+Use this token to authorize yourself from now on.

 - Test the token:

 GET http://localhost:8080/api/test/user

 Authorization: type: Bear Token

+RESULT: User Content.

 - Add a product (already inserted in the db) to the shopping cart (already inserted in the db):